PJ64/dynamodb_stream_cqrs/README.md

 cdk deploy
 ```

-5. Open the Jupyter Notebook in the **client directory** follow the instructions and execute the query.
+5. Open the Jupyter Notebook in the **jupyter notebook directory** follow the instructions and execute the query.

 6. Check the dynamoDB table and S3 bucket